 LTC Moore did not read his superiors’ mind and thought he was sent in to search and destroy the enemy troops.
 That was why in the morning of November 15 he refused to relinquish the field command at LZ X-Ray to Colonel Tim Brown who landed down at the landing zone to set up a forward brigade command post to run the show and performed the withdrawal of 1/7 Air Cavalry Battalion with a troop rotation, replacing it with 2/7 and 2/5 Air Cavalry Battalions.
 His resistance to withdraw his battalion led to the subsequent intervention of General Knowles at the forward division headquarters level and of General Westmoreland/DePuy at the MACV headquarters level.

 In his own words, Moore recounted in his book We Were Soldiers Once ... and Young :

 It was obvious Moore misunderstood that his role was only secondary to the main role played by the B-52 airstrikes in the annihilation of the three NVA regiments at Chu Pong in refusing to withdraw his battalion in thinking this battle was not over and not recognizing that his assigned role of distracting the enemy’s attention was achieved and the presence of his battalion was no more needed.

 The diversionary maneuver was planned as following: once its insertion caught the attention of B3 Field Front Command and distracted it from moving out to attack Pleime camp, 1/7 Air Cavalry Battalion was to withdraw.
-It would be reinforced with appropriate number units to match the enemy’s reactive forces.
-The actual operation unfolded as following:
+It would be reinforced with an appropriate number of units to match the enemy’s reactive forces.
+The actual operation unfolded as follows:

 Managing the Military Situation at LZ X-Ray